contagon/handbook/handbook/8-elders-quorum.md

 * Serve on the ward council.
 He serves as (1) a member of the council who helps address needs in the ward and find solutions and (2) a representative of the elders quorum (see [29.2.5](29-meetings-in-the-church.md#2925-ward-council-meeting)).
 * Lead the quorum’s efforts to participate in God’s work of salvation and exaltation (see [chapter 1](1-work-of-salvation-and-exaltation.md)).
 * Organize and oversee the service of ministering brothers.
 Coordinate ministering assignments with the Relief Society presidency, meeting at least quarterly.
 Seek the bishop’s approval for ministering assignments.
 Hold ministering interviews at least quarterly.
 See [chapter 21](21-ministering.md).
-* Under the bishop’s guidance, counsel with adult members of the ward.
+* Under the bishop’s guidance, counsel with adult members of the ward (see [31.1](31.md#311-guiding-principles) and [31.3](31.md#313-other-opportunities-for-leaders-to-meet-with-members)).
 Only the bishop counsels ward members about matters of worthiness, abuse, and approval to use fast-offering funds.
 See [Counseling Resources](https://www.churchofjesuschrist.org/study/manual/counseling-resources?lang=eng).
+For information about abuse, see [38.6.2](38-church-policies-and-guidelines.md#3862-abuse).
 * With the Relief Society presidency, help lead efforts in the ward to invite all to receive the blessings of the gospel (see [8.2.3](8-elders-quorum.md#823-inviting-all-to-receive-the-gospel) and [9.2.3](9-relief-society.md#923-inviting-all-to-receive-the-gospel)).
 Oversee the ward mission leader if one is called.
 * With the Relief Society presidency, help lead temple and family history work in the ward (see [8.2.4](8-elders-quorum.md#824-uniting-families-for-eternity) and [9.2.4](9-relief-society.md#924-uniting-families-for-eternity)).
 Oversee the ward temple and family history leader if one is called.
 * Coordinate the elders quorum’s efforts to strengthen young adult brethren, both single and married.
 One counselor may be assigned to serve with young single adults (see [14.1.2.2](14-single-members.md#14122-elders-quorum-and-relief-society-presidency-members-assigned-to-young-single-adults)).
 * Meet with each quorum member individually at least once a year.
 Discuss priesthood duties and the well-being of the member and his family.
 * Teach quorum members their priesthood duties (see [Doctrine and Covenants 107:89](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107?lang=eng&id=p89#p89)).
-This includes teaching them how to exercise their priesthood in performing ordinances and blessings.
+This includes teaching them how to exercise the priesthood in performing ordinances and blessings.
+* Help quorum members understand the power, protection, direction, joy, and peace that come from developing a covenant relationship with Heavenly Father and Jesus Christ.
 * Oversee and help improve teaching in the quorum (see [chapter 17](17-teaching-the-gospel.md)).
 * Plan and conduct quorum meetings.
 * Oversee elders quorum activities (see [8.2.1.3](8-elders-quorum.md#8213-activities)).